irenenikk/sift-vs-cnn/README.md

 ## TODO / thoughts

 - [ ] Improve data preprocessing when training the neural network by doing random cropping
-- [ ] Make sure the tensor color dimensions are appropriate for OpenCV
+- [X] Make sure the tensor color dimensions are appropriate for OpenCV
+- [ ] Test reducing feature vector size for pretrained imagenet